gettalong/kramdown/README.md

 **doc/quickref.page** or online at <http://kramdown.gettalong.org/quickref.html>.

 The kramdown library is mainly written to support the kramdown-to-HTML conversion chain.
-However, due to its flexibility it supports other input and output formats as well.
+However, due to its flexibility (by creating an internal AST) it supports other input and output formats as well.
 Here is a list of the supported formats:

-* input formats: kramdown (a Markdown superset), Markdown, HTML
+* input formats: kramdown (a Markdown superset), Markdown, GFM, HTML
-* output formats: HTML, kramdown, LaTeX (and therefore PDF)
+* output formats: HTML, kramdown, LaTeX (and therefore PDF), PDF via Prawn

 All the documentation on the available input and output formats is available in the **doc/** directory and online at <http://kramdown.gettalong.org>.